 Kenji Kaido and Fumito Ueda gave a lecture on the development of ICO, one of my favorite games ever.
 The slides were often quite complex and went by really quickly.
-Luckily, my friend and esteemed coworker Gunter Piringer took really good pictures, which he gracefully allowed me to post online.
-(If I’d known this, I wouldn’t have been scribbling frantically in my notebook.)
+Luckily, my friend and esteemed coworker Gunter Piringer took really good pictures, which he gracefully allowed me to post online (public Dropbox link to 20MB ZIP file.)
+If I’d known this, I wouldn’t have been scribbling frantically in my notebook.

 The audience was asked not to record the movies that were shown, but they didn’t contain much information anyway.
 ICO looked astoundingly good on PS1, and in general I was reminded of how beautiful the game is.